rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ## Server abilities

-Multiple server's abilities can be set to give information to the client about supported features.
+Multiple server's abilities can be set to give information to clients about supported features.
 Abilities can be divided into two groups:
-1. Media controller simple abilities - each ability is described by a single [MediaControllerAbilitySupport](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerAbilitySupport) value and is not a part of a complex ability structure
+1. Media controller simple abilities - each ability is described by a single [MediaControllerAbilitySupport](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerAbilitySupport) value and is not a part of a complex ability structure.

     - PLAYBACK_POSITION - Ability to change playback position.
     - SHUFFLE - Ability to change shuffle mode.